awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-kinesis-analytics-application.md

 1. Choose **Connect to a source**\.

-1. Choose the Kinesis Firehose stream you created in [Step 2: Set up a Configuration Set](event-publishing-kinesis-analytics-configuration-set.md)\.
+1. Choose the Kinesis Data Firehose stream you created in [Step 2: Set up a Configuration Set](event-publishing-kinesis-analytics-configuration-set.md)\.

    Amazon Kinesis Data Analytics attempts to discover the schema of the email sending event records based on the incoming records\.
 If Amazon Kinesis Data Analytics displays **Error discovering input schema**, that means that Amazon Kinesis Data Analytics has not received any email sending records yet\.
 Choose **Rediscover schema**\.
 You might need to choose this button several times\.
 If schema discovery does not succeed after several attempts, ensure that your email sending application is steadily sending emails, and that the emails specify a configuration set\.